LucasAub/Moonshot-Project/Documents/FunctionalSpecification/FunctionalSpecification.md

 ## **1. Introduction**
 ### **1.1 Purpose**
 The **PDF Accessibility Tool** is designed to help people with disabilities, particularly those with visual impairments, access information in PDF documents.
 Many PDF files are not created with accessibility in mind, making them difficult or impossible to use with screen readers and other assistive technologies.
-This tool provides a simple, one-step solution to transform inaccessible PDFs into accessible versions that work well with assistive technologies.
+This desktop application provides a simple, one-step solution to transform inaccessible PDFs into accessible versions that work well with assistive technologies.

 ### **1.2 Scope**
 The **PDF Accessibility Tool** will focus on the following:
-- Providing a **simple, user-friendly interface** for uploading PDFs
+- Providing a **simple, user-friendly desktop interface** for selecting PDFs
 - **Automatically analyzing** PDFs for accessibility issues
 - **Creating fixed versions** of PDFs that are compatible with screen readers and other assistive technologies
 - Making the entire process **quick and effortless** for users with disabilities
+- Working **offline** without requiring an internet connection

 The tool will handle the technical complexities internally, requiring no technical knowledge from users.
-The user simply uploads a PDF and receives an accessible version in return.
+The user simply selects a PDF and receives an accessible version in return.

 ### **1.3 Intended Audience**
 This tool is specifically designed for: